minishift/minishift/README.md

         $ rm -rf ~/.minishift
         $ rm -rf ~/.kube

-1. Last but not least, use your hypervisor management tool to conform that there are no remaining artifacts related to the Minishift VM (eg use `virsh` in the KVM case).
+1. Last but not least, use your hypervisor management tool to confirm that there are no remaining artifacts related to the Minishift VM (eg use `virsh` in the KVM case).

 <a name="quickstart"></a>